 - Resurrected names for ceremonies in which family and friends are involved in a more hands-on way (like in the ‘olden days’), are family-led funeral, DIY funeral, home funeral

-- Celebrancy has been described as one of the fastest growing careers for people over 50.
-For more information, visit the Celebrant Institute & Foundation
+- Celebrant and Death Doula services have been described as one of the fastest growing careers for people over 50.
+For more information, visit Death Doula Network International or the Celebrant Institute & Foundation